Becerra says government must reach people where they are to surmount vaccine inequities

 For places where insurance options are scarce, he said, “the public option presents families another way to . . . know they have something in their reach.”

-Becerra declined to say whether he favors asking Congress to make permanent temporary increases in subsidies for ACA insurance premiums that are part of the coronavirus relief law.
+Becerra declined to say whether he favors asking Congress to make permanent the temporary increases in subsidies for ACA insurance premiums that are part of the coronavirus relief law.
 The subsidy changes, to take effect April 1, are the first since 2014, the year the ACA coverage began.

 The changes will raise the tax credits for people already eligible for the subsidies and, for the first time, enable people to get some subsidy if their incomes are more than 400 percent of the federal poverty line — about $51,000 for an individual and $106,000 for a family of four.
 Until now, middle-class people ineligible for subsidies have been among the groups finding ACA health plans unaffordable.